 Guelaguetza

-Located on the outer edges of Koreatown, Guelaguetza is one of the absolute standouts in a thriving Los Angeles Mexican food scene.
-The focus is on one of the less familiar parts of the Mexican culinary world: Oaxaca, some of the best examples of this region's tradition.
+Guelaguetza is one of the absolute standouts in a thriving Los Angeles Mexican food scene.
+The focus is on one of the less familiar parts of the Mexican culinary world: Oaxaca.
+They offer some of the best examples of this region's traditions with a lively atmosphere, buzzing dining room, and a live mariachi band.

 Oaxacan cuisine is built around empanadas, molotes (stuffed fry-bread), a variety of meat and seafood plates, and the famous mole sauces that blend savory Mexican spices and chilies with Oaxaca’s famous chocolate.
 Guelaguetza delivers it all with amazing quality alongside its signature mezcal margaritas.